HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/custom_certificates.md

 <keyStore id="customTrustStore" location="truststore.p12" password="qvxP3kjx6u+/skWSa56/Hnkmlps=" type="PKCS12" />
 ```

-Additionally, a custom SSL override snippet (`customSSL.xml`) is generated dynamically based on the availability of these snippets and applied to the server configuration.
-You can then use the `sslRef` attribute in your LDAP or OIDC override configurations etc. to test SSL communication with this custom SSL setup.
+In addition, a custom SSL override snippet (`customSSL.xml`) is always generated and applied to the server configuration, even if only one of the custom keystore or truststore contains certificates, because the SSL configuration requires both entries (even if one store is empty).
+The generated SSL snippet references both customKeyStore and customTrustStore.

 ```xml
 <!-- customSSL.xml -->
 <ssl id="customSSLConfig" keyStoreRef="customKeyStore" trustStoreRef="customTrustStore" trustDefaultCerts="true"/>
 ```

+You can reference this custom SSL configuration via the `sslRef` attribute in your LDAP Registry configuration (see [LDAP Registry 3.0](https://openliberty.io/docs/latest/reference/feature/ldapRegistry-3.0.html)) or in your OpenID Connect Client configuration (see [OpenID Connect Client](https://openliberty.io/docs/latest/reference/config/openidConnectClient.html)) to enable secure SSL communication.

 ### Creating KeyStore Secret